 After gently squeezing the water out of the sleeping bag, carefully place it in a big wash bag before placing it in the tumble dryer.

 A big cotton sack provides vital protection during the drying process for sleeping bags with very light shell/liner fabrics.
-Set the dryer on low heat or ‘delicates’ and run a full cycle – if using a laundromat dryer, keep in mind that their thermostats are sometimes inaccurate, so err on the side of caution and choose a colder cycle.
+Set the dryer on low heat or ‘delicates’ and run a full cycle – if needing a laundromat dryer, keep in mind that their thermostats are sometimes inaccurate, so err on the side of caution and choose a colder cycle.

 Dryer sheets should not be used for this process because they can damage water-repellent shell coatings and decrease the wicking efficiency of liner materials.

 Remove the sleeping bag from the washing bag and turn it inside out.
 Replace the bag in the washing sack and place it in the dryer.
 If you’re drying a down bag, throw in a pair of clean tennis balls with the sleeping bag to help break up clumps of down.
-If you ordered the Grangers Down Care package described above, you will receive three lightweight plastic balls to utilize for this purpose.
+If you ordered the Grangers Down Care package described above, will receive three lightweight plastic balls to utilize for this purpose.

-Repeat these drying cycles until you are positive that the insulation is completely dry – mould or mildew can grow if the bag is even slightly moist when stored.
+Repeat these drying cycles until you are positive that the insulation is completely dry – mold or mildew can grow if the bag is even slightly moist when stored.
 If you can feel clumps of down in a down sleeping bag, the down isn’t completely dry.

 Before returning the bag to its storage sack, hang it up in a dry location to air out.